 This is probably one of the most interesting finds with plenty of authentic Nonya Flavors.
 The restaurant is located on the first floor of the Central Market.
 The staff is efficient and friendly.
 On my first visit, I ordered an entree of puff pastries with an assortment of ingredient giving a refreshingly sweet and spicy flavour.
 Mains includes Devil curry chicken, Belachan Lady Fingers, Lemak Nenas Prawns.
 I was in luck to visit the restaurant during Durian season.
 Don't forget to order amazing durian dessert topped with sweet cream.

-Most popular activities in Kuala Lumpur
+Most popular activities and things to do in Kuala Lumpur

 Popular Day tours from Kuala Lumpur